Have you spent years trying to make yourself smaller to fit in?

-We often get told messages like, ‘you’re too chaotic’, ‘you’re too aggressive’, ‘you just need to try harder’.
-Messages that blame, shame and leave us feeling like we’re the problem instead of the environment that discriminates or won’t make space for us.
+Messages that blame, shame and leave you feeling like you’re the problem instead of the environment that won’t make space for you.

-But all the while, we feel exhausted – trying so hard while constantly feeling not enough.
-The self-critic is working overtime to keep the mask in place but means we’re full of self-loathing.
+The self-critic is working overtime to keep the mask in place but means you’re full of self-loathing.

-So we learn to cut off from the parts of ourselves that aren’t ok, are chaotic or feel a bit weird.
-The parts we’re scared of others seeing.
-This might even leave us living in a state of trauma, our nervous system in overdrive.
+So you learn to cut off from the parts of yourself that aren’t ok, are chaotic or feel a bit weird.
+The parts you’re scared of others seeing.

 Perhaps you’ve been experiencing…